danielnelson37/MuseMatrix/README.md

-# Vibquest
+# MEtVoyager
-This app will use APIs to suggest music and artwork based on a user’s interests and preferences.
-Users will also be able to search for specific music and art by typing in specific keywords or selecting specific categories.
-This app will use recommendations based on a user’s likes, as well as user input.
+This app uses the MET API to suggest artwork based on a user’s inputs.
+Users are able to search for specific art by typing in specific keywords or selecting specific categories.
+This app also allows users to save specific artwork intot heir own personal gallery by usin local storage.